Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images

 \subsection{Decomposition of KA Problem}

-To solve~\eqref{equ_ka_prob}, we first decompose it by optimizing $\Delta \varTheta_{\rG}$ and $\Delta \varTheta_{\rJ}$ sequentially.
-When focusing on $\Delta \varTheta_{\rG}$, the objective of~\eqref{equ_ka_prob} is essentially to enable the edge-GAI to generate images of the target subject that are similar to those generated by the cloud.
-Inspired by the idea of KD~\cite{Hinton14NIPS_Distilling}, we achieve this by using latents of cloud-generated images to train the latent generator.
-Based on~\eqref{equ_opt_noise_est}, we convert the original objective in~\eqref{equ_ka_prob} into minimizing the noise prediction MSE over a sample set of cloud-generated images for the target subject.
-By this conversion, we avoid the high computational cost associated with the DINO- and CLIP-scores.
+The key idea of \name is to distill generation and transmission knowledge into $\Delta \varTheta_{\rG}$ and $\Delta \varTheta_{\rJ}$.
+To achieve this goal efficiently, it decomposes~\eqref{equ_ka_prob} and optimizes $\Delta \varTheta_{\rG}$ and $\Delta \varTheta_{\rJ}$ in turn.
+When optimizing $\Delta \varTheta_{\rG}$, the objective of~\eqref{equ_ka_prob} can be interpreted as enabling the edge-GAI to generate latents of cloud-generated images.
+Based on KD~\cite{Hinton14NIPS_Distilling}, this can be achieved by directly using latents of cloud-generated images to train the noise predictor.
+By this conversion, we also avoid the high computational cost associated with the DINO- and CLIP-scores.